HermesBoots/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 ## List by Best
 Listing some of the columns in the records in a table ordered by one of them.

+## Select the Best
+Listing the students in a table that have scores over a certain threshold.